nighthawkcoders/kasmv2-frontend/_posts/2024-01-30-deployment_IPYNB_2_.md

 docker-compose up -d --build
 curl localhost:{configured_port} # PORTS MUST NOT OVERLAP

+# IF you want to code a script, this is an example checkpoint
 # Checkpoint -- does the backend work?
 # put exact all caps YES to proceed or else the script will exit (safety)
 echo -n "CHECKPOINT.
 Does the curl command return the right page?
 YES/NO: "